UWCCDL/ACTR-ME/README.md

 lingo)
   * Numeric inputs and outputs are Python `float`.
 * Inputs and outputs are connected by Connection objects, which define the logic of the connection.
-  * All connections need to between an input and an output.
+  * All connections are between an input and an output.
 A dataframe can serves as either an input or an output
   * Connections have an internal logic.
 For example:
     * Connections between a numeric input and a numeric output simply overwrite the output's value with the input's.
     * Connections between two symbols could either overwrite the entire symbol, or add its contents to the output.